dustinpfister/blog_posts/_posts/threejs-camera-perspective.md

     ());
 ```

-## 5 - The camera helper
+## 5 - The camera helper, and more than one camera

 There is also making use of a camera helper as a way to gain a good idea as to what is going on with the current state of the view pyramid of a perspective camera.
+However in order to gain a good view of what is going on it might also be a good idea to have more than one camera, one that will have the helper, and the other to get an outside perspective of what is going on with that camera.
+So in this example I have two cameras one of which is making use of the camera helper, and the other I am using to gain this outside perspective of what is going on with this camera and its current values for near, far, fov, and so forth.

 ```js
 (function () {